Wondering if you should be using Instagram collections?

 This is especially helpful for saving “filler” lifestyle content that you organically stumble upon in your Instagram feed.

-You can learn more about how design your own Instagram aesthetic and curate user-generated content for your feed with Later’s free Instagram training course, How to Create Your Instagram Aesthetic.
+You can learn more about how design your own Instagram aesthetic and curate user-generated content for your feed on the Later blog: How to Create A Strong Instagram Aesthetic.

 As maintaining your brand’s overall aesthetic and Instagram layout is a must, having a collection of high quality UGC to pick from will set you up for success in the long run.